 - is rich in proteins, amino acids, B vitamins, minerals, flavonoids, and lactic acid bacteria [8].

-- has antioxidant and anti-inflammatory effects and protects cells from oxidative stress [8,9].
+- has antioxidant and anti-inflammatory effects and helps protect cells from oxidative stress [8,9].

-- promotes gut flora as it acts as a gentle prebiotic [9].
+- supports gut flora, as it acts as a gentle prebiotic [9].

-- can harmonize metabolism and the immune system, as preliminary preclinical studies suggest [8].
+- may help balance metabolism and the immune system, as early preclinical studies suggest [8].

-Even before it becomes bee bread, flower pollen is already a true nutrient marvel.
-Collected from flowering plants and mixed with nectar, it contains nearly all essential nutrients for life.
+Even before it becomes bee bread, flower pollen is already a true nutritional marvel.
+Collected from flowering plants and mixed with nectar, it contains nearly all essential nutrients.

 Studies show that flower pollen: